Dendritic spine: Evidence of importance

 Conversely, while enrichment and training are related to increases in spine formation and stability, long-term sensory deprivation leads to an increase in the rate of spine elimination and therefore impacts long-term neural circuitry.
 Upon restoring sensory experience after deprivation in adolescence, spine elimination is accelerated, suggesting that experience plays an important role in the net loss of spines during development.
 In addition, other sensory deprivation paradigms—such as whisker trimming—have been shown to increase the stability of new spines.

 Research in neurological diseases and injuries shed further light on the nature and importance of spine turnover.
 After stroke, a marked increase in structural plasticity occurs near the trauma site, and a five- to eightfold increase from control rates in spine turnover has been observed.
 Dendrites disintegrate and reassemble rapidly during ischemia—as with stroke, survivors showed an increase in dendritic spine turnover.
 While a net loss of spines is observed in Alzheimer's disease and cases of intellectual disability, cocaine and amphetamine use have been linked to increases in dendritic branching and spine density in the prefrontal cortex and the nucleus accumbens.
-Because significant changes in spine density occur in various brain diseases, this suggests a balanced state of spine dynamics in normal circumstances, which may be susceptible to disequilibrium under varying pathological conditions.
+Because significant changes in spine density occur in various brain and spinal cord diseases, this suggests a balanced state of spine dynamics in normal circumstances, which may be susceptible to disequilibrium under varying pathological conditions.

 There is also some evidence for loss of dendritic spines as a consequence of aging.
 One study using mice has noted a correlation between age-related reductions in spine densities in the hippocampus and age-dependent declines in hippocampal learning and memory.
+Emerging evidence has also shown dendritic spine abnormalities in the pain processing regions of the spinal cord nociceptive system, including superficial and intermediate zones of the dorsal horn.

+Overall, the evidence suggests that dendritic spines are crucial for normal brain and spinal cord function.
+Alterations in spine morphology may not only influence synaptic plasticity and information processing but also have a key role in many neurological diseases.
+Furthermore, even subtle changes in dendritic spine densities or sizes can affect neuronal network properties, which could lead to cognitive or mood alterations, impaired learning and memory, as well as pain hypersensitivity.
+Moreover, the findings suggest that maintaining spine health through therapies such as exercise, cognitive stimulation and lifestyle modifications may be helpful in preserving neuronal plasticity and improving neurological symptoms.